artoriusss/js-stopwatch/README.md

 # javascript-stopwatch
- A simple stopwatch made with Javascript.
+A stopwatch made with Javascript.

+To access the project, click [this link.](https://artoriusss.github.io/javascript-stopwatch/)